sass/sass-site/source/documentation/at-rules/use.md

 `<namespace>.<variable>`, `<namespace>.<function>()`, or `@include
 <namespace>.<mixin>()`.
 By default, the namespace is just the last component of
 the module's URL.

+{% headsUp %}
+  Top-level selectors are included automatically and cannot be explicitly accessed like members.
+{% endheadsUp %}

 Members (variables, functions, and mixins) loaded with `@use` are only visible in the stylesheet that loads them.
 Other stylesheets will need to write their